mamba-org/mamba/docs/source/user_guide/mamba.rst

     # will show you a list of the dependencies of xtensor.
     $ mamba repoquery depends xtensor

-Note that the ``depends`` sub-command requires either the specified package to be installed in you environment, or for the channel to be specified with the ``-c,--channel`` flag.

 With the ``-t,--tree`` flag, you can get the same information in a tree.